 During the 1800s, the Boykin spaniel dog breed was developed to hunt wild turkey along the Wateree River swampland of South Carolina.
 Its hunting skills extend to flushing and retrieving waterfowl, pheasants and other game birds.
 The Boykin spaniel earned the title of official state dog of South Carolina in 1985.

 The curly-haired American Water Spaniel was a popular hunting dog, watchdog and family companion in Wisconsin homesteads throughout the Wolf and Fox River valley during the late 1800s.
 Wisconsin declared the American Water Spaniel as their official state dog in 1985.

-The formidable and versatilehas been a valued hunting dog since its development in North Carolina’s mountains.
-Used to hunt large game, including bears, the has also served as a watchdog.
-In 1989, the earned the distinction of representing its birthplace as North Carolina’s official state dog.
+The formidable and versatile Plott hound has been a valued hunting dog since its development in North Carolina’s mountains.
+Used to hunt large game, including bears, the Plott hound has also served as a watchdog.
+In 1989, the Plott hound earned the distinction of representing its birthplace as North Carolina’s official state dog.